jshoyer/raspi-and-leaf-scan-metadata/2016-08-26_zip/readme.txt

 I used fully automatic shooting mode for all of these sets of photos, so unfortunately the exposure times (and possibly other settings) were quite variable.

+Photos enable checking that leaves were removed for flat-bed scanning in the correct phyllotactic order.

 * Timeline